lijumjose/VIPMP/src/pages/docs/customer_account/high_growth_apis.md

   ],
   "creationDate": "2024-04-01T07:26:05Z"
 }

 ```

 #### Response parameter details specific to eligible MOQ offers

 The full set of parameters of Order API are available in the [Order resource fields](../references/resources.md#order-top-level-resource) section.
-The following table lists the parameters specific to high growth offers:
+The following table lists the parameters specific to High Growth Offers:

 **Eligible offers**